ooaklee/ghatd/docs/how-to/web-push/runbook.md

    name (e.g. `<firebase-project-id>`), not the storage bucket domain (e.g. `<firebase-project-id>.firebasestorage.app`).

-2. **Credentials file path** — if using `NOTIFIER_FCM_CREDENTIALS_FILE`,
+2. **Credentials file path** — if the host uses the suggested `NOTIFIER_FCM_CREDENTIALS_FILE` name, ensure the file is readable at the resolved path inside the container.

-   ensure the file is readable at the specified path inside the container.
+3. **Base64 credentials** — when the host passes base64 credentials through

-3. **Base64 credentials** — when using `NOTIFIER_FCM_CREDENTIALS_FILE_B64`,
+   `FCMCredentialsBase64`, GHATD decodes the payload into a temporary file.
-   the server decodes the base64 payload and writes it to a temp file.
-If the base64 is malformed, check the server logs for `server/decode-fcm-credentials-b64`.
+   Malformed base64 is returned to the host as a notifier configuration error.

 4. **FCM token mismatch** — the device's FCM token must belong to the same Firebase project the server is authenticating against.
 Re-register